Inseminoid: Plot

 The intelligence takes over Sandy, giving her superhuman strength.
 She stabs Barbra to death with a pair of scissors and mutilates Dean and the remains of Mitch, drinking their blood.
 The rest of the team take refuge in the control room as Sandy uses explosives to blow up the base transmitter.
 After Sandy appears to return to her normal self, Karl, Sharon and Commander Holly McKay try to sedate her.
 However, Sandy reverts to her violent state, killing Karl and Holly and disembowelling their corpses.

-Mark radios Sandy from the control room to distract her while Kate and Gary arm themselves with chainsaws from a storage room.
-Sandy uncovers the ruse and harpoons Gary outside the airlock, breathing the atmosphere to no ill effect as she feeds on his flesh.
+Mark radios Sandy to distract her while Kate and Gary leave the control room to arm themselves with chainsaws.
+Sandy uncovers the ruse and harpoons Gary outside the airlock, breathing the atmosphere to no ill effect as she kills him and feeds on his flesh.
 She then re-enters the base and gives birth to hybrid twins.
-Mark stumbles across the newborns and leaves them with Sharon as Sandy blows up the door to the control room and smashes the equipment inside.
-Sandy uses another explosive charge to wound Kate, then kills her.
-Finally, Mark overpowers Sandy and strangles her to death with a length of cable.
+Mark stumbles across the newborns and leaves them with Sharon as Sandy blows open the control room and smashes the equipment inside.
+She then uses another explosive charge to wound Kate, and kills her.
+Finally, Mark overpowers Sandy and strangles her to death with a cable.
 He returns to Sharon to find one of the twins drinking from her torn-out throat, then comes face to face with its sibling.

 Twenty-eight days later, a Xeno shuttle lands on the planet to investigate the loss of contact with the team.
-With the base in ruins and its occupants either dead or missing, commandos Corin and Roy abandon the search for survivors and shuttle pilot Jeff radios Xeno for clearance to return.
+With the base in ruins and all the occupants dead or missing, commandos Corin and Roy abandon the search for survivors and shuttle pilot Jeff radios Xeno for clearance to return.
 The final shots reveal that the twins have stowed away inside a storage compartment on board the shuttle.